 3 SCH.
 This course provides students with experience in public health practice through directed work in practice settings.
-Students are required to commit 135 hours to the practice experience, produce a written report of project(s) undertaken in the placement, and give a poster presentation of their practice experience.
+Students are required to commit 135 hours to the practice experience, produce a written report of project(s) undertaken in the placement, and prepare a poster presentation of their practice experience.
 Placements and practice activities are selected to complement the student's academic and professional plans.
 Students must obtain approval of their choice of practice placement and plan for the practice experience in the semester prior to registering in SPH 5850.
 SPH 5850 requirements may be completed over the period of more than one semester with approval of the practice coordinator.
 This course is graded on a Pass/Fail basis only.
-Prerequisite: Students must have completed 21 credit hours, 6 of those hours must come from their own departmental concentration area.
+Prerequisite: Students must have completed 21 credit hours (15 hrs. from MPH core courses and six hours from required departmental courses).